HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 ##### RC2.3) Context variable enhancements and tweaks

-Remove `$&`: Refers to the auxiliary data (auxiliary data) of the pre-operation, which is initially the data after evaluating the attribute value of the preposition attribute with; the iterative executor may modify this data.
+Remove `$&`: It refers to the auxiliary data (auxiliary data) of the pre-operation, which is initially the data after evaluating the attribute value of the preposition attribute with; the iterative executor may modify this data.

 Context variable `$^` changed to `$<` for better recognition: